 1- Department of Health Education and Promotion, School of Health, Isfahan University of Medical Sciences, Iran.

-2- Department of Epidemiology and Biostatistics, School of Health, Anesthesiology and Critical Care Research Center, School of Health, Isfahan University of Medical Science, Iran.
+2- Department of Epidemiology and Biostatistics, Anesthesiology and Critical Care Research Center, School of Health, Isfahan University of Medical Science, Iran.

 3- Department of Health Education and Promotion, School of Health, Isfahan University of Medical Sciences, Iran. , mitra_fathian@yahoo.com

-Objectives: Promoting physical activity in the elderly can help create and maintain an active lifestyle.
+Objectives Promoting physical activity in the elderly can help create and maintain an active lifestyle.
 Utilizing cognitive strategies is an important part of physical activity interventions.
-The aim of this study was to investigate the effect of an educational intervention based on social cognitive theory on physical activity scores of the elderly in Isfahan.
+The aim of this research was to investigate the effect of an educational intervention based on the social cognitive theory on physical activity of the elderly in Isfahan city.

-Materials and Methods: In this quasi-experimental study, eighty-eight elderly people referring to health centers in Isfahan in 1403 were selected using multi-stage cluster sampling method and randomly assigned to two intervention and control groups.
-The program included 6 educational sessions based on social cognitive theory in the intervention group (n=44).
-The researcher-made questionnaires of cognitive factors affecting physical activity of the elderly and the Physical Activity Standard of the Elderly (PASE) were distributed and completed in the two groups before, 3 and 12 months after the intervention.
-Finally, t-tests, RM-ANOVA and MANCOVA in SPSS23 were used to analyze the data.
+Methods & Materials In this quasi-experimental study, 88 elderly individuals visiting health centers in Isfahan city in 2024 (Persian calendar year, approximately 2024-2025) were selected using multi-stage cluster sampling and randomly allocated into two groups: intervention and control.
+The intervention included 6 educational sessions based on the social cognitive theory in the intervention group (n=44).
+Researcher-made questionnaires on cognitive factors affecting physical activity in the elderly and the Physical Activity Scale for the Elderly (PASE) were distributed and completed in both groups before and 3 and 12 months after the intervention.
+Finally, t-tests, repeated measures ANOVA, and MANCOVA were used utilizing SPSS 23 for data analysis.

-Conclusions: The findings show that implementing an educational intervention based on social cognitive theory, emphasizing the role of self-efficacy and social support, improved the participation of the elderly in physical activities.
+Conclusion The findings indicate that implementing an educational intervention based on the Social Cognitive Theory, emphasizing the role of self-efficacy and perceived social support, improves the participation of the elderly in physical activity.

 Type of Study: